RubyMetric/rbenv-for-windows/doc/principle.md

 <a id="HowDoesItWork"> </a>
 ## How does it work?

-We are a little different with how `rbenv` works.
-Surely, we have shims too, but our shims folder is always pointing to the global version.
+We are only a little different with how `rbenv` works.

- Every time you use `rbenv global x.x.x`, the shims folder location will not change, but the content of it will change wholly (unlike `rbenv` on Linux, there it will stores shell scripts to delegate).

-You are maybe questioning the performance now, we use `junction` in Windows, so there is so little overhead you'll notice, in fact, this leads to about just 10ms delay.

 There are three kind of 'versions'
 1. global version (set by `$env:RBENV_ROOT\global.txt`)